-Partly in order to undertake additional environmental fieldwork in areas known to be environmentally diverse, and partly due to recruitment logistics for the people in the study, the research focused on 36 discrete focus areas, 0.50.5 miles (805805 meters) in size, selected for variation along two dimensions hypothesized to be important for physical activity: (A) gross population density and (B) street pattern (measured as median block size).
-1The study sites were selected to represent a subset of the most extreme areas-ranking high or low on each of these two dimensions-nine sites with high density and small blocks, nine with high density and big blocks, nine with low density and small blocks, and nine with low density and big blocks.
-Low population density was set at below 5 persons per gross acre (12.4 per hectare) for a 0.50.5-mile (805805 meter) area; high density we defined as 10 per acre (24.7 per hectare) and above.
+Partly in order to undertake additional environmental fieldwork in areas known to be environmentally diverse, and partly due to recruitment logistics for the people in the study, the research focused on 36 discrete focus areas, 0.5\0.5 miles (805\805 meters) in size, selected for variation along two dimensions hypothesized to be important for physical activity: (A) gross population density and (B) street pattern (measured as median block size).
+The study sites were selected to represent a subset of the most extreme areas-ranking high or low on each of these two dimensions-nine sites with high density and small blocks, nine with high density and big blocks, nine with low density and small blocks, and nine with low density and big blocks.
+Low population density was set at below 5 persons per gross acre (12.4 per hectare) for a 0.5\0.5-mile (805\805 meter) area; high density we defined as 10 per acre (24.7 per hectare) and above.
 All density calculations excluded the land area covered by water, an important issue in Minnesota.
 Small median block size was defined as below 5 acres (2.0 hectares), which was related to standard block sizes in the area.
 Large blocks were larger than 8 acres (3.2 hectares).
-Areas also had to have at least 18.75 percent of their land area in residential land use and a population of at least 200 (paragraph adapted from Forsyth et al. 2004a).2
+Areas also had to have at least 18.75 percent of their land area in residential land use and a population of at least 200 (paragraph adapted from Forsyth et al. 2004a).

 In each focus area, approximately twenty residents were recruited to wear a motion detector (an accelerometer) for seven days, complete a seven-day travel diary, have their height and weight measured, and answer a number of surveys dealing with demographic, attitudinal, and socioeconomic issues (Forsyth et al. 2004a).
-The final total was 717 and 20 percent had repeated the measures.
+The final total was 717 and 20 percent had repeated the measures although there were only 715 good addresses.
 This is one of the first large studies to have very detailed objective physical activity measurement and very detailed environmental measurement.